 Very complex question.
 A very simple answer could be: everyone should be fairly paid for her/his work (and then we can discuss what fairly really means).
 But then the question shifts into what’s the real work nowadays for a free improviser: producing recorded documents of her/his work or playing live sets?
 Because compared to other musical genres, free improvised music is mainly a live experience.
 By the way, I’d like to investigate how many people in the world nowadays really buy and listen to – digital or physical format doesn’t matter – free improvised music.

 And then two important variables are which music genres we’re talking about and how famous you as a musician are in that context.
-Radiohead launched “In Rainbows” in 2007 as a pay-what-you-want mp3 download; apparently a great and interesting move and at that time.
+Radiohead launched “In Rainbows” in 2007 as a pay-what-you-want mp3 convert; apparently a great and interesting move at that time.
 I was so excited by this “new” idea that I decided to buy it this way and not “illegally” download it.
 Then I discovered that the tracks were mp3 encoded at 160 kbps (if they really wanted to give their music for free why didn’t they put the track at 320 kbps or non-compressed formats like flac?)
 So now for me the conclusion from that experience is they could do it because they were Radiohead and maybe it was just another pure marketing strategy to better sell their name and the products related with their name.

 But talking about our underground niche of improvised music, I wonder if it really makes such a great difference for the average free improviser to sell 30 copies of her/his self-produced CD (150 copies produced in total)?